TheBuffMinashi/MyFirstStreamlitDashboard/README.md

-A very basci and simple web app that I built using Streamlit :)
+A very basic and simple web app that I built using Streamlit :)